-Specialist funds and underlying investment managers
+Wholesale funds and underlying investment managers

-Investments may be held directly or via investment in other funds that we select (Specialist Funds).
-The underlying investment managers we currently use through Specialist Funds are shown in the document titled "Other Material Information - Underlying Investment Managers" which is available on Disclose.
+Each fund in the Westpac Active Series invests in one or more wholesale funds, which are also managed by us (Wholesale Funds).
+Underlying investment managers (which may include BTNZ) manage the assets in the Wholesale Funds.
+The underlying investment managers we currently use, and the Wholesale Funds the funds invest in, are shown in the document titled "Other Material Information - Underlying Investment Managers" which is available on westpac.co.nz/underlyingmanagers and on Disclose.